Customer service manager

 Customer service managers ensure that the needs of customers are being satisfied.
 Their aim is to provide excellent customer service and to promote this idea throughout the organisation they work for.

 They may work at various levels, from head office to the front end of the business and in most cases will be:

-helping to develop a customer service policy for an entire organisation;
+helping to develop and implement a customer service policy for an entire organisation;

 managing a team of customer services staff;

 Roles vary widely and job titles in customer services management include: